 The Texas Uniform Trade Secrets Act defines a trade secret as information that has economic value because it is not generally known, and which a company has made reasonable efforts to keep secret.

 Under TUTSA, adopted in 2013, trade secrets include:

 Laws governing trade secrets, unfair competition, and related issues are nuanced and complex.
 To stay on the forefront of this legal area, our team leverages experience and tracks judicial precedents and evolving case law.
-The scope of our legal services is driven by a comprehensive focus on our clients’ needs, and includes:

 Protecting trade secrets, ensuring enforceability, and benefiting from available remedies in the event of violation begins with pro-active safeguards and policies.
 Your trade secrets are yours – and they can be kept safe from misappropriation with the following tools: